 Fact: Virtual servers have the same degree of security as physical servers.

 As with legacy physical servers, the security of your virtual server depends on your company’s individual security standards.
 There is nothing inherently less secure about a virtual server.
 Virtualization has been used by large companies, enterprise corporations, and government agencies for years without any reduction in their ability to protect and manage the data on their virtual servers.

 Are you ready to learn more about implementing virtualization technology in your SMB?
-The team of IT professionals at ATB is here to help ensure it’s a smooth and positive experience.
+The team of IT professionals at ATB are experts in IT support in St. Louis, and they are here to help ensure it’s a smooth and positive experience.
 To learn more about the process and costs, contact an ATB representative today!